 The following standards are applicable to non-exempt subdivisions with each of the lots being a minimum of twenty (20) acres or greater in area.
-In the event of a conflict between the Special Requirements for Large Acre Subdivisions set forth in this Section 4.5.8 and the requirements for Development Permit set forth in Section 4.5, the requirements for Final Plat set forth in Section 4.6, or the Development Standards set forth in Article 5, the Special Requirements for Large Acre Subdivisions set forth in Section 4.5.8 shall govern.
+In the event of a conflict between the Special Requirements for Large Acre Subdivisions set forth in this Section 4.5.8 and the requirements for Development PermitPreliminary Plat set forth in Section 4.5, the requirements for Final Plat set forth in Section 4.6, or the Development Standards set forth in Article 5, the Special Requirements for Large Acre Subdivisions set forth in Section 4.5.8 shall govern.

-- (a) A stormwater management plan is not required for subdivision approval, unless otherwise required by the County Engineer, provided that any further development of the lots meets applicable regulations at that time. - (b) A copy of the current deed to the property shall be submitted.
-A current title policy, title opinion, or title report will be between the seller and buyer; - (c) U.S. Army Corps of Engineers jurisdictional wetlands determination may be required by the Planning Director if the proposed subdivision appears to contain jurisdictional wetlands; - (d) Each resulting lot shall have frontage and continuous access from either: - 1.
-An existing publicly maintained road; or - A minimum 60 feet wide, unless otherwise approved by the County Engineer per Appendix 4.
-Baldwin County Design Standards for New Road Construction , private ingress and egress easement; - (e) No utilities are required for the subdivision, but the access required by Section 4.5.8(d) shall accomodate future installation of utilities.
+(a) A stormwater management plan is not required for subdivision approval, unless otherwise required by the County Engineer, provided that any further development of the lots meets applicable regulations at that time.

+- (b) A copy of the current deed to the property shall be submitted.
+A current title policy, title opinion, or title report will be between the seller and buyer; - (c) A wetland delineation and U.S. Army Corps of Engineers Jjurisdictional wetlands Ddetermination may be required by the Planning Director if the proposed subdivision appears to contain jurisdictional wetlands.
+In lieu of a wetland delineation and USACE Jurisdictional Determination, the Planning Director may allow the Applicant to display on the plat those wetlands from the Generalized Wetland Map (provided by the Baldwin County Planning and Zoning Department) along with a fifty-foot wetland building setback, and the following plat note: "All future subdivision of lots shall comply with the wetland requirements of the subdivision regulation applicable at the time of such future subdivision, which may include completing a wetland delineation and USACE Jurisdictional Determination."; - (a) Each resulting lot shall have frontage and continuous access from either: - 1.
+An existing publicly maintained road; or - 2.
+A minimum 60 feet wide, unless otherwise approved by the County Engineer per Appendix 4.
+Baldwin County Design Standards for New Road Construction, private ingress and egress easement; - (b) No utilities are required for the subdivision, but the access required by Section 4.5.8(d) shall accommodate future installation of utilities.